vreguraman/DevSecOps-End-to-End-Project/Readme.md

 To ensure a cost-effective solution without compromising on functionality, all tools used in this DevSecOps project have been integrated into the Jenkins server.
 This approach avoids the need for additional servers or infrastructure, reducing operational costs.

 #### Rationale
-- **Centralized Integration**: Running all tools (e.g. Prometheus, Grafana, Trivy, TFsec, SonarQube, OWASP ZAP) on the same server minimizes resource utilization and eliminates the cost of multiple servers.
+- **Centralized Integration**: Running all tools (e.g. Prometheus, Grafana, Trivy, TFsec, SonarQube) on the same server minimizes resource utilization and eliminates the cost of multiple servers.
 - **Simplified Management**: Centralized integration simplifies maintenance, monitoring, and updates for all tools.
 - **Efficient Resource Usage**: Using the Jenkins server for multi-purpose tasks optimizes the allocated resources, leveraging idle capacity during pipeline executions.